citp/privacy-policy-historical/p/po/por/pornupload.com.md

-> *The following text is extracted and transformed from the pornupload.com privacy policy that was archived on 2010-10-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101018220402id_/http%3A//www.pornupload.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pornupload.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101180001id_/http%3A//www.pornupload.com/pages/privacy.html) for the most accurate reproduction.*

-# Privacy Policy
+# Porn Upload - Privacy Policy

+### Privacy Policy

 Pornupload is committed to protecting your online privacy.
 The following policy explains how your personal information will be treated when you register for an Pornupload account.
-If we are going to use customers’ personally identifiable information in a manner different from that stated at the time of collection we will notify customers by posting a notice on our Web site for 30 days.
+If we are going to use customers' personally identifiable information in a manner different from that stated at the time of collection we will notify customers by posting a notice on our Web site for 30 days.

 This privacy statement covers the site www.Pornupload.com.
-Because this Web site wants to demonstrate its commitment to our users’ privacy.
+Because this Web site wants to demonstrate its commitment to our users' privacy.

 If users have questions or concerns regarding this statement, they should first contact Pornupload's Customer Support group by e-mail at [contact us](http://help.pornupload.com/).

 Simply put, we are committed to providing you with the best service available online or elsewhere.

 **What is Pornupload and why is my information needed?**

 Pornupload provides customers with online storage space which can be used to store, share, access, and protect important files.
 Pornupload is web based, and we require, at a minimum, a first name, last name, password, and valid e-mail address.

 **What personal information does Pornupload collect from me?**